szabgab/pydigger.com/README.md

 TODO
 ======

+* Split up the keywords that have comma in them
+* Convert all keywords to lower case
+* Search should also look into keywords

 * Download zip file of the distribution, unzip it and check for certain files.

 Write the log to a file or to the database and allow the web user to see the log.
 (Just make sure it does not include local path-es.
 Or maybe that does not matter?)